正常

 }Embedded Applicability: High

-size()is a compile-time constant, making it usable in template metaprogramming and static assertions.- Supports
+size()is a compile-time constant, making it suitable for template metaprogramming and static assertions.- Supports

-constexpr, making it ideal for building lookup tables at compile time. - The built-in bounds checking of
+constexpr, ideal for building lookup tables at compile time. - Built-in bounds checking via

-at()simplifies debugging, and it can be removed in Release builds.
+at()facilitates debugging, and can be removed in Release builds.

 Compiler Support